codeplaysoftware/portFFT/README.md

 The supported sizes depend on the CMake flags used which can be constrained by the device used.
 `SYCLFFT_TARGET_REGS_PER_WI` is used to calculate the largest FFT that can fit in a workitem.
 For instance setting it to `128` (resp. `256`) allows to fit a single precision FFT of size `27` (resp. `56`) in a single workitem.

+The FFT sizes supported in the work-item, sub-group and work-group implementations are set using `SYCLFFT_COOLEY_TUKEY_OPTIMIZED_SIZES`.
-All FFT sizes that are a power of 2 up to this maximum are supported.
+The supported sizes are given as a comma-separated list of values.
+By default, the size of $2^n$ and $2^n \times 3$ are enabled up to a value of 8192.

 FFT sizes that are a product of a supported workitem FFT size and the subgroup size - the first value from `SYCLFFT_SUBGROUP_SIZES` that is supported by the device - are also supported.

 Any batch size is supported as long as the input and output data fits in global memory.